DeImOs-Sj/Dgk_gov/governance-dkg-app/PREMIUM_REPORTS_USAGE.md

 4. **Verification**: Backend verifies the signature matches the wallet
 5. **Access Grant**: User receives immediate access to the report

-## Report Verification
+## Report Verification and Auto-Publishing

-All submitted reports undergo AI verification:
+All submitted reports undergo AI verification and automatic DKG publication:

 1. **Automatic Verification**: AI agent analyzes report quality and relevance
 2. **Status Updates**:
    - `pending`: Awaiting verification
-   - `verified`: Approved and published to DKG
+   - `verified`: Approved - triggers automatic DKG publication
    - `rejected`: Failed verification (with reasoning)
-3. **DKG Publication**: Verified reports are automatically published to the DKG
+3. **Automatic DKG Publication**:
+   - Once verified, the report is **automatically published to the DKG**
+   - Similar to how proposals are published
+   - Creates a UAL (Universal Asset Locator) for the premium report
+   - Links the report to the parent proposal via UAL mapping
+   - Updates the report with DKG explorer URL

 ## API Endpoints